RaviSoji/colab_utils/README.md

-# Minimize boilerplate code for Google's Colaboratory Notebooks
+# Utility functions for Google Colaboratory

 __Target Audience__:
-- Users who want [Colab Notebooks + Google Drives] to work like [Jupyter Notebooks + hard disks] on their local machines.
+- Users who want [Colab Notebooks + Google Drives] to work like [Jupyter Notebooks + hard disks].
+- Users who don't have time to gamble on learning new APIs.
 - Experienced with writing Python code to manage data and train models.
-- Familiar with Jupyter and/or Colaboratory notebooks.

 __Dependencies__
 - A [Google account](https://accounts.google.com/signup)